-Ohio Food, French Technique is a celebration of Ohio farmers and food producers and the master culinary technique of Chef Richard of The Refectory.
-Enjoy a five course meal, expertly paired with wines from Patrick Allen Selections, showcasing local producers of meat, cheese, chocolate and more!
+Ohio Food, French Technique was a celebration of Ohio farmers and food producers and the master culinary technique of Chef Richard of The Refectory.
+Guests enjoyed a five course meal, expertly paired with wines from Patrick Allen Selections, showcasing among others local producers of meat, cheese, and chocolate.

-In honor of Slow Food Columbus’ 10th anniversary, the evening’s theme will return to the roots of Slow Food, which was founded in Bra, Italy.
+In honor of Slow Food Columbus’ 10th anniversary, the evening’s theme returned to the roots of Slow Food, which was founded in Bra, Italy.
 Guests were asked to bring a dish from Piedmont, Italy—be it an old family favorite or a new dish they wanted to try.

 events around town you might be interested in